 The only time it is safe to click on the opt-out link or reply to the email is when the email was sent from an organization you are familiar with or do business with (for example, a company that you purchase from or a newsletter you subscribed to).

-5. Create inbox Rules to segregate SPAM.
+5. Create Inbox Rules to segregate SPAM.

-Well, technically this tip does not minimize amount of spam, but it gives you an ability to organize incoming mail in more efficient way, helping you to reduce time spent on managing spam.
+Well, technically this tip does not minimize the amount of spam, but it gives you an ability to organize incoming mail in more efficient way, helping you to reduce time spent on managing spam.

-Most email software allow users to organize their mailbox by using rules, such as Microsoft Outlook.
+Most email software allows users to organize their mailbox by using rules, such as Microsoft Outlook.
 You can segregate email by applying Rules when messages matching certain criteria arrive.
 Rules are always turned on and run automatically.
 You can use Rules to file messages from certain senders, or file, or delete email with certain words in the subject line.
 Read more about Microsoft Outlook Rules.